-department's/program's salary and benefits budget for members total salary and benefits X reduction required in members' salaries and
+department's/program's salary and benefits budget for members total salary and benefits budget for members X reduction required in members' salaries and benefits whole person.

-The number of members to be laid off in a department or program shall be determined by dividing the reduction required in the department's or program's salaries and benefits budget (as determined under VII.6.1 or VII.6.2) by the average salary (including benefits) for all members in the University.
-The resulting figure shall be rounded to the nearest whole person.
+VII.6.3 The number of members to be laid off in a department or program shall be determined by dividing the reduction required in the department's or program's salaries and benefits budget (as determined under VII.6.1 or VII.6.2) by the average salary (including benefits) for all members in the University.
+The resulting figure shall be rounded to the nearest